-SITUATION 1: If a student fails the first semester but passes the second semester, the student does not have to repeat the first semester.
+Situation 1: If a student fails the first semester but passes the second semester, the student does not have to repeat the first semester.
 A full credit is received for the year course, but the F remains on the transcript for the first semester.

-SITUATION 2: If a student passes the first semester but fails the second semester, .5 credit is given for the first semester only.
-The first semester is then audited before repeating the second semester.
+Situation 2: If a student passes the first semester but fails the second semester, 0.5 credit is given for the first semester only.
+The first semester may be audited before repeating the second semester.